Brisbane represents the center of the second-largest Australian state and is one of the world’s most livable cities.

 From here, professionals can easily reach their office after a quick stop at one of the many cafes spread across the neighborhood, surrounded by the aroma of fresh bakery delights.

 Let’s be honest: Who would not love to start the day in this inner-city oasis?

 Home to the Kelvin Grove Campus and exceptional education facilities, this is a popular suburb for international and local students.

-It is located on the hillside of Brisbane CBD, just 3 kilometres from the centre.
+It is located on the hillside of Brisbane CBD, just 3 kilometers from the center.
 Like all the other suburbs, the reliable public transport network makes travel to and from the city so easy for its residents.

-Additionally, every student can obtain a concession card from the Brisbane Translink ticketing system to receive discounts on daily travels.
+Additionally, every student can obtain a concession card from the Brisbane Translink ticketing system to receive discounts on daily travel.

-Every week, art lovers and creative minds can find their space at the Kelvin Grove Village Markets.
+Art lovers and creative minds can find their space at the Kelvin Grove Village Markets every week.

-This suburb overlooks a wide corner of the Brisbane river, only 6 km from the CBD and a short drive from the foothills of Mt Coot Tha.
-If you are a regular hiker or simply want to have an adventurous getaway, this is the place for you.
+This suburb overlooks a wide corner of the Brisbane River, only 6 km from the CBD and a short drive from the foothills of Mt Coot Tha.
+If you are a regular hiker or want to have an adventurous getaway, this is the place for you.

 You might even have the chance to spot some wildlife during one of your hikes, and if not, you can still visit the close Lone Pine Koala Sanctuary to have an epic encounter with the most iconic animals of this country.

-Everything you need for a comfortable life is here: shopping centres, parks, a golf course by the river, and the list goes on.
+Everything you need for a comfortable life is here: shopping centers, parks, a golf course by the river, and the list goes on.